Sam-Osian/PFD-toolkit/docs/getting_started/load_and_screen.md

 ### Set up an LLM client

-Screening and other advanced features use AI, and require you to first set up an LLM client.
+Before screening reports, we first need to set up an LLM client.
+Screening and other toolkit features require an LLM to work.

 You'll need to head to [platform.openai.com](https://platform.openai.com/docs/overview) and create an API key.
 Once you've got this, simply feed it to the `LLM`.

 ```python